timwroge/CPlusPlusIntro/README.md

     void (*funcs[])()={fa, fb, fc, fd, fe, nullptr};
     //this defines functions fa... fe as pointers.
 ```
+Also, it is possible to redefine an operator (like `+`) by using the `operator` keyword.
+This is most applicable using classes.
 ## Object Oriented

 ## Advanced Standard Library